- SAP’s support has been eviscerated in an attempt to maximize its margin.

 While HANA receives massive SAP resources, people from the outside looking in have no inkling of how degenerate SAP support has become.
 SAP has minimized the investment in its support resources to the degree where the value-add is tiny.
-Still, SAP continues to receive large support revenues from customers.
+Still, SAP continues to receive massive support revenues from customers.
 It seems as if a significant awakening is imminent.

 Getting Run in Circles by SAP Support

-I have many OSS SAP support notes where SAP customers are run in circles and customers are left to fend for themselves.
+I have many OSS SAP support notes where SAP customers are run in circles, and customers are left to fend for themselves.

 The English skills of many of the SAP support resources are quite poor.
 I have to rephrase my sentences with them.
-I have to ask the support person to backtrack on assumptions because they do not understand what I am writing.
+I have to ask the support person to backtrack assumptions because they do not understand what I am writing.
 I have a long history as a technical writer, so that is a problem if even I can’t get issues across.

-And let us ponder this, SAP support resources can’t write coherent emails in English, how can they document anything?
-Documentation is foundational to support.
-It what allows the leverage of using accumulated knowledge.
+And let us ponder this, SAP support resources can’t write coherent emails in English.
+How can they document anything?
+Documentation is foundational to support—it what allows the leverage of using accumulated knowledge.

 Most SAP support resources would score a D or F in an English proficiency exam.
 This is most likely because, for almost all of them, English is not their first language.